Hargrave homepage.

 Getting Organized

-Students are taught proper room and desk arrangement, clearing away clutter, time management, and eliminating procrastination.
+You’ll be taught proper room and desk arrangement, clearing away clutter, time management, and eliminating procrastination.

-Student’s Role and Responsibilities
+Your Role and Responsibilities

-The Student Planner
+Your Student Planner

 Note-Taking Skills